Peeping Tom (Peeping Tom album)

 Peeping Tom is the only studio album by American band Peeping Tom.
 It was released by Ipecac Recordings on May 30, 2006.
 It peaked at number 103 on the Billboard 200 chart.

 Production

 In 2000, Mike Patton conceived Peeping Tom.
 It is a tribute to Michael Powell's 1960 film Peeping Tom.
 The album was created by swapping song files through the mail with collaborators such as Norah Jones, Kool Keith, and Massive Attack, among others.
 It took almost six years to complete the album.

 Musical style and influences

-The musical style of Peeping Tom encompasses rock, heavy metal, experimental pop, pop, trip hop, alternative hip hop, underground hip hop and hip hop.
+The musical style of Peeping Tom encompasses elements of rock, heavy metal, experimental pop, pop, trip hop, alternative hip hop, underground hip hop and hip hop.

 Patton said of the album; "This is my version of pop music.
 In a way, this is an exercise for me: taking all these things I've learned over the years and putting them into a pop format."